Nizamabad, Telangana: Demographics

 As of the 2011 India census, Nizamabad had a population of 311,152.
 Males constituted 49 percent of the population, and females constituted 51 percent.

+Hindus are 59.77%, Muslims are 38.01% and Christians 1.13%.

 Nizamabad has an average literacy rate of 78.52 percent, higher than the national average of 74.04 percent; male literacy is 85.11 percent and female literacy is 72.02.
 In Nizamabad, 13 percent of the population is under six years of age.

-The major languages spoken in the city are Telugu (56.8%) and Urdu (35.6%) and are also the official languages.
-Marathi is also spoken by nearly 4.2% of the population.
+The major languages spoken in the city are Telugu (53.90%) and Urdu (37.62%) and are also the official languages.
+Marathi and Hindi are spoken by 4.25% and 1.71% of the population.

 Climate

 As the city is situated at a considerable distance from the coast, the climate is tropical savanna with most rainfall from June to October.
-In winter there is less rainfall than in summer.
+In winter, there is less rainfall than in summer.
 In the month of May 2015, Nizamabad recorded 46.1 °C which was highest recorded temperature in Telangana during this summer.